-MSCI's all-country world stock index, which tracks equity performance in 45 countries, was down 0.45 percent.
+MSCI's all-country world index, which tracks stock performance in 45 countries, was down 0.67 percent.

-European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.29 percent to a provisional 1,240.08, its lowest close in four weeks.
+European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.21 percent to 1,241.09, its lowest close in four weeks.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.

-Brent subsequently pared its losses to trade flat at $109.60 a barrel.
+Brent pared losses to settle 22 cents higher at $109.68 a barrel.
 The benchmark ended higher last week, snapping a three-week losing run.

 Low-risk euro zone bonds pushed higher, with safe-haven German Bunds outpaced the rest of the euro zone market.
 Bund futures rose 35 ticks to settle at 140.31.